 A suffix tree is a PAT trie that contains all of the suffix strings for a given string, and associates each suffix with the complete string.
 The advantage of a suffix tree is that it allows a search for strings using "wildcards."
 For example, the search key "TH" means to find all strings with "TH" as the first two characters.
 This can easily be done with a regular trie.
 Searching for "TH" is not efficient in a regular trie, but it is efficient in a suffix tree.
-Implement the suffix tree for a dictionary of words or phrases, with support for wildcard search.

-13.3 Revise the BST class of Section 5.4 to use the AVL tree rotations.
+- Implement the suffix tree for a dictionary of words or phrases, with support for wildcard search. - 13.3 Revise the BST class of Section 5.4 to use the AVL tree rotations.
 Your new implementation should not modify the original BST class ADT.
 Compare your AVL tree against an implementation of the standard BST over a wide variety of input data.
-Under what conditions does the splay tree actually save time?

-- 13.4 Revise the BST class of Section 5.4 to use the splay tree rotations.
+Under what conditions does the splay tree actually save time? - 13.4 Revise the BST class of Section 5.4 to use the splay tree rotations.
 Your new implementation should not modify the original BST class ADT.
 Compare your splay tree against an implementation of the standard BST over a wide variety of input data.
 Under what conditions does the splay tree actually save time? - 13.5 Implement a city database using the k-d tree.
 Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x- and y-coordinates.
 Your database should allow records to be inserted, deleted by name or coordinate, and searched by name or coordinate.
 You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.6 Implement a city database using the PR quadtree.
-Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x- and y-coordinates.
+Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x and y-coordinates.
 Your database should allow records to be inserted, deleted by name or coordinate, and searched by name or coordinate.
-You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.7 Implement a city database using the bintree.
+You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.7 Implement and test the PR quadtree, using the composite design to implement the insert, search, and delete operations. - 13.8 Implement a city database using the bintree.
 Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x- and y-coordinates.
 Your database should allow records to be inserted, deleted by name or coordinate, and searched by name or coordinate.
-You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.8 Implement a city database using the point quadtree.
-Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x- and y-coordinates.
+You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.9 Implement a city database using the point quadtree.
+Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x and y-coordinates.
 Your database should allow records to be inserted, deleted by name or coordinate, and searched by name or coordinate.
-You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.9 Use the PR quadtree to implement an efficient solution to Problem 6.5.
+You should also support region queries, that is, a request to print all records within a given distance of a specified point. - 13.10 Use the PR quadtree to implement an efficient solution to Problem 6.5.
 That is, store the set of points in a PR quadtree.
 For each point, the PR quadtree is used to find those points within distance D that should be equivalenced.
-What is the asymptotic complexity of this solution? - 13.10 Select any two of the point representations described in this chapter (i.e., the k-d tree, the PR quadtree, the bintree, and the point quadtree).
-Implement your two choices and compare them over a wide range of data sets.
-Describe which is easier to implement, which appears to be more space efficient, and which appears to be more time efficient.
+What is the asymptotic complexity of this solution?